Fuego

 PITR Window

-Using PITR in the Interface
+Using PITR from the Document Context Menu

 1. Accessing PITR